If we could see heat escaping from our homes we may be more inclined to improve the amount of insulation.

 Internal images can reveal where insulation is missing from the roof space and where cold bridging is occurring in walls.
 They can also show the position of heating pipes in the floor or concealed in walls.
 They can even identify water leaks and where condensation is likely.

-To book a thermal survey of your house or other building call Act on Energy on 0800 988 2881.
-There will be a charge for this service.
+If you would like a thermal survey of your house or other building please call Act on Energy on 0800 988 2881 for advice on who can assist.
+At the present time Act on Energy are not performing Thermal Surveys.